How to Improve Your Credit Score

 Since your payment history is the most influential factor that impacts your credit score, you want to make sure it’s in great shape.

-If your payment history isn’t perfect, there are a few steps you can follow to help it improve:
+If your payment history isn’t perfect, here are some steps to help you improve it:

 • Pay off any late payments right away – A late payment is any missed payment that’s over 30 days late.
 The later the missed payment, the worse it is for your credit score.
 To avoid a negative impact on your score, you should try to pay back late payments as soon as you can.

-• Find out if your lenders are willing to remove late payments — Even after you pay them off, late payments can remain on your credit report for up to 7 years.4 Fortunately, their impact on your credit score will decrease as time goes on.
+• Find out if your lenders are willing to remove late payments – Even after you pay them off, late payments can remain on your credit report for up to seven years.
+Fortunately, their impact on your credit score will decrease as time goes on.
 Even so, you can increase your credit score faster by getting them removed early.
-All you must do is ask your lender politely if they’d be willing to remove them.
-If the missed payment in question went to collections, call the collection agency instead.
+All you need to do is ask your lender politely if they’d be willing to remove them.
 There’s no guarantee that your creditor will oblige this request, but if they do, it can make a notable difference in your credit score.

-• Develop a payment system that works for you — Going forward, you should develop a system that makes it easier for you to make your payments on time.
+• Develop a payment system that works for you – Going forward, you should set up a system that makes it easier for you to make your payments on time.
 Here are a few effective strategies:

 • Establish a reliable bill filing system (either paper or digital)